-Historically, the manufacturing and automotive industries have been very male-dominated and, although the majority of people in the industry are still male, the landscape has been consistently changing over the last 20 years and, particularly, the last 5 to 7 years.
-Linamar is very committed to women in the trades and in Science, Technology, Engineering and Math ("STEM") and has been actively involved with local schools in initiatives working in conjunction with its local university to encourage high school girls to enter into the trades, engineering, science and technology professions.
-Although it takes time to effect change with respect to gender representation overall in the industry, and therefore, in more senior positions in the manufacturing industry, great progress is being seen overall with percentages of women in both skilled trades and engineering, science and technology programs dramatically higher than what it was a decade ago and momentum continues to build.
+Historically, the manufacturing and automotive industries have been very male-dominated and although the majority of people in the industry are still male, the landscape has been consistently changing over the last 20 years, especially in the last 5 to 7 years.
+Linamar is very committed to women in the trades and in Science, Technology, Engineering and Math ("STEM") and has been actively involved with local schools in initiatives working in conjunction with its local university to encourage young women to pursue careers in trades, engineering, science and technology professions.
+Although it takes time to effect change with respect to gender representation in the industry, and therefore, in more senior positions, great progress is being seen overall with percentages of women in both skilled trades and engineering, science and technology programs.
+We are seeing a dramatic increase from the numbers a decade ago, and the underlying momentum continues to build.
 When a director or executive candidacy becomes available, the HRCG Committee evaluates the most qualified candidates for nomination and election, ensuring inclusion of a diverse candidate group in terms of gender, ethnicity and other forms of diversity.
-The Company actively encourages inclusion of a diverse variety of qualified candidates in this process, which of course includes women.
-Our goal, as it pertains to all matters regarding diversity, is opportunity for everyone with advancement and appointment on merit and proportionate representation without quotas.
+The Company actively encourages inclusion of a diverse variety of qualified candidates in this process, which naturally includes women.
+Our goal, as it pertains to all matters regarding diversity, is opportunity for everyone with advancement, and appointment on merit and proportionate representation without quotas.

 This commitment is further exemplified by the announcement in 2017 of a \$5 Million scholarship at Western University, funded by Linamar and the Hasenfratz family.
-This fund provides 10 scholarships per year to women enrolled in the combined engineering and business dual degree program.
+This fund continues to provide 10 scholarships per year to women enrolled in the combined engineering and business dual degree program.
 Recipients will also receive work terms and a job offer upon graduation.
 The Company looks forward to seeing the broad impact of encouraging more women in STEM careers of this program and more specifically, seeing more female engineers at Linamar as a result.

-The Company also founded and is the presenting sponsor of a program called See it Be it STEM it ("SBS"), which expressly encourages middle and high school girls to pursue studies and a career in Science, Technology, Trades, Engineering and Math using role models.
+The Company also founded and is the presenting sponsor of a program called See it Be it STEM it ("SBS"), which expressly encourages girls and young women to pursue studies and a career in Science, Technology, Trades, Engineering and Math, using role models.